veterancoders/raileyapp/README.md

 <h2>Challanges faced and how they were overcome</h2>

 <p>Well one challange i can say i faced was during deployment on my digital ocean account.
-It turns out i cannot access the free feature to access the cloud storage. </p>
+It turns out i cannot access the free feature to access the cloud storage.
+Also, i wont be able to get mailer details from there except i use a third party mailer. </p>
-<p>I overcame this minor challange by hosting instead on a subdomain of my personal server.</p>
+<p>I overcame this minor challange by hosting instead on a subdomain of my personal server.I also seamelessly configured my mailer settings to that of my host.</p>